simonbland/docker-wordmove/README.md

 * If `sql_adapter` is set to `wpcli`, then the movefile must be in the same directory as the WordPress directory
-* WP-CLI cannot be run as `root` unless the `--allow-root` flag is given, and Wordmove doesn't add this flag when calling WP-CLI; this is why the current user is `wordmove` instead of `root`, when starting this container

 ## Advanced usage